-Jean J. Latimer, Ph.D., is director of the NSU AutoNation Institute for Breast and Solid Tumor Cancer Research and an associate professor and cancer research scientist at NSU’s College of Pharmacy.
+Jean J. Latimer, Ph.D., is director of the NSU AutoNation Institute for Breast Cancer Research and Care and an associate professor and cancer research scientist at NSU’s College of Pharmacy.

 Latimer oversees the institute’s focus on advancing research for the development of new methods for the prevention and treatments of cancer.

 At NSU, Latimer leads a team that investigates human breast tissue for DNA damage that originates from environmental causes.
 She has developed a unique method of growing cells from normal breast tissue and tumors at early stages of the disease, enabling further studies into the causes of breast cancer and indicating what type of treatment would provide the best response.
 Her research interests include DNA repair, stem cells, breast tissue engineering, breast cancer etiology, leukemia recurrence, genomic instability, mutation, precocial breast development, environmental causes of cancer, and other areas.

 Prior to joining NSU in 2011, Latimer was an assistant professor at the University of Pittsburgh Cancer Institute, and an independent researcher at the university’s Hillman Cancer Center.
 She also served as an adjunct professor at the Bayer School of Natural and Environmental Sciences at Duquesne University in Pittsburgh.